 Participants need to have their own helmet, glove, protective cup and water bottle (please write their name on these).
-Each team's equipment bag will have balls (various types), bats, cones, hoola hoops, a batting T, a set of bases, a set of catcher's gear and a first aid kit.
+Each team's equipment bag (supplied by SMBA) will have balls (10 Incrediballs, 10 tennis balls & 20 orange gas balls), bats, cones, hula-hoops, a batting T, a set of bases, a set of catcher's gear and a first aid kit.
+If players have their own bat, they are welcome to bring it, but please have their name marked on it.

-Poor Weather / Cancelling a Practice / Game
+Poor Weather/Cancelling a Practice/Game

-Coaches from each team will be responsible for contacting each other and deciding if a practice / game is going to be cancelled due to poor weather or diamond playability.
+Coaches from each team will be responsible for contacting each other and deciding if a practice/game is going to be cancelled due to poor weather or diamond playability.
 If they do decide to cancel, they will contact (phone, email, etc.) their team.
-With starting at 6:15pm it is preferred that coaches try to make a decision by 5:30pm but this is not always possible.
-Thunder / lightening = cancel.
+With starting at 4:00pm it is preferred that coaches try to decide by 3:00pm but this is not always possible.
+Thunder/Lightening = Cancel .